clairefroessel/bengali/README.md

 ## Description

-This project is a Kaggle competition held in 2020.
+This project was made for a Kaggle competition held in 2020.

 We are given the image of a handwritten Bengali grapheme and are challenged to separately classify three constituent elements in the image: grapheme root, vowel diacritics, and consonant diacritics.